gbmhunter/blog/content/posts/updates/2014/11-30-november-2014-updates/index.md

 * Fixed the problem with the asterisks appearing after page headers throughout the website, for more info is the post [Two Bugs Which Need Fixing Soon...](/posts/updates/2014/11-05-two-bugs-which-need-fixing-soon/).

 * Starting using HTML5 canvas objects to draw diagrams.
-See the [IMS PCBs page](/pcb-design/ims-insulated-metal-substrate-pcbs/#single-sided-single-layer-ims-pcb) for some examples.
+See the {{% link text="IMS PCBs page" src="/pcb-design/ims-insulated-metal-substrate-pcbs#single-sided-single-layer-ims-pcb" %}} for some examples.

 * Fixed plugin conflict between Raw HTML Pro and Preserved HTML Editor Markup, which were both trying to do the same thing and somehow causing HTML/Javascript code in posts to get corrupted.
 I disabled the Preserved HTML Editor Markup plugin and now Raw HTML Pro seems to be working fine (raw HTML/Javascript is preserved when saving, and also when switching between the visual and text editor).